 It’s the fashionable thing to do nowadays, with many celebrities jumping on board the crusade to reduce our carbon footprints, and so slow the rapid progression towards global warming.
-The ironic thing being that many of these A-listers, who have been campaigning for lowering carbon emissions, will do so whilst travelling around the planet on their private jets.
+The ironic thing is that many of these A-listers, who have been campaigning for lowering carbon emissions, will do so whilst travelling around the planet on their private jets.

-Well that irony hasn’t been lost on us, and at Hugo Carter we are doing everything in our capacity in order to reduce the amount of carbon we create.
+Well, that irony hasn’t been lost on us, and at Hugo Carter, we are doing everything in our capacity in order to reduce the amount of carbon we create.
 One such way we seek to achieve this is through carefully monitoring our delivery times in order to find the optimum schedule, so as to save time and prevent excess carbon emissions through burning fuel.